A country risen from the ashes of a violent turmoil, civil narcotic war and turbulent past to show the world its natural and true beauty.

 Accommodation options for backpacking Colombia

-With tourism on the rise in Colombia and rapidly growing in popularity with backpackers there are plenty of budget options for travelers and while it’s not the most expensive it will be a constant expenditure.
+With tourism on the rise in Colombia and rapidly growing in popularity with backpackers there are plenty of budget options, and while it’s not the most expensive it will be a constant expenditure.
 If you’re looking to stay in a hostel I highly recommend you looking around in the general area once you arrive as many hostels offer cheaper prices at the door.

-- – Hostels – Hostels range from quiet home like to party hostels.
+- Hostels – Range from quiet home like to party hostels.
 A mix of dorms and private rooms available.
 Comfort ranges from bare basic to hotel like quality.